KosVla/NonlinearBoucWenFrameBenchmark/ReadMe.txt

 modeled after the Bouc Wen hysteresis formulation.
 There are also advanced possibilities for spring elements, plate elements etc. Going through the InputFile you will find that each matrix/section is explained in comments.
-There is a dedicated folder for input files:
+There is a dedicated folder for input files: InputFiles

 InputFileLinksFirst: BW links in all beam connections and the columns of the basement.
 In the columns the link is located at the top.
 InputFileLinksFirst_DifferentBW: BW links in all beam connections and the columns of the basement
 				and additionally demonstrates how to change the BW parameters of individual links
 InputFileLinksBeams: BW links only in beam connections.
-InputFileLinksAll: Hysteretic links are located in all horizontal beams and columns of the two-story frame.
-In the columns there is a link at the bottom and one at the top of the column.
+InputFileLinksAll: Hysteretic links are located in all horizontal beams and the basement and first-story columns of the two-story frame.
+In the first story columns there is a link at the bottom and one at the top.

 The input file creates a MODEL struct with necessary parameters for the frame simulation.
 *The hysteretic parameter allocation is handled in the GetHystereticParams function!!!